EarlPitts/bsc-thesis/chapters/06-testing.md

 # Testing

-The make sure that the project was proceeding in the right direction, the program has to be tested at each stage of the development process.
+The make sure that the project was proceeding in the right direction, the program had to be tested at each stage of the development process.
 As the project was moving forward, testing the program to see if it produces the desired functionality was becoming more and more elaborate.

 ## Marker